 - Align your services with national palliative care quality standards

 Recommendations for program measures that are feasible to collect and that produce data that the program can use to achieve its goals.

-GPCQA is a membership organization that operates QDACT, a national palliative care registry for clinical data.
-Membership allows palliative care teams to benchmark performace against others, and provides easy-to-use tools for improving quality.
+PCQC is a membership organization that operates a national unified palliative care registry, which captures both program and patient-level data.
+Membership allows palliative care teams to track their performance over time, benchmark against their peers, and participate in quality improvement offerings.

 Synthesize data to manage the program efficiently, perform continuous quality improvement, and demonstrate value to stakeholders.

 Tools to make the case for palliative care resources and financial partnerships, including the palliative care evidence base and downloadable tools for presenting the case.

 Watch this CAPC on-demand webinar, A Decade of Data: Findings and Insights from the National Palliative Care Registry Webinar Recording.

 Webinar presentation on how to leverage measurement for quality improvement and to demonstrate value.

 In this on-demand webinar, speakers Lynn Hill Spragens, MBA, and Santiago Lopez, MD, introduce practical steps to improve team work flow and achieve appropriate billing results, demonstrating stewardship, and strengthening prospects for growth.

 Diane E. Meier, MD, FACP, FAAHPM